ChenQingHa/bookdown/.github/ISSUE_TEMPLATE/bug-report.md

 ## Checklist

 When filing a _bug report_, please check the boxes below to confirm that you have provided us with the information we need.
-Have you:
+Hav you:

 - [ ] [formatted your issue](https://yihui.org/issue/#please-format-your-issue-correctly) so it is easier for us to read?